A Answers (21)

 Individuals who lose weight, exercise regularly and are careful about their diet can often prevent or slow the progression of pre-diabetes to diabetes.

-Robert S Kaufmann, Internal Medicine, answeredPre-diabetes is when the glucose (blood sugar) levels aren't quite high enough to be diagnosed as a diabetes, but they are still higher than normal.
+Robert S Kaufmann, MD, Internal Medicine, answeredPre-diabetes is when the glucose (blood sugar) levels aren't quite high enough to be diagnosed as a diabetes, but they are still higher than normal.
 We do tests in our office called a glucose tolerance test where we give a patient a sugar load and monitor their levels over a two-hour period.
 If their sugars do elevate they are considered a pre-diabetic.

 A pre-diabetic will become a diabetic if they don't change their lifestyle.Helpful?
 3 people found this helpful.